magnetikonline/sass-structure/README.md

 ### Style
 Finally, the [[sassroot]/style.scss](example/style.scss) file brings everything above together via `@import` statements and will generate the resulting CSS output document.
 Style itself **will not** define any variables, placeholders, mixins or CSS class definitions.

-The order of includes is the following and is somewhat important to support how Sass placeholders and `@extend` work together:
+The order of includes is the following and is somewhat important to support how placeholders and `@extend` work together:
 - Config
 - Mixins
 - CSS reset (the first actual output of CSS)